 columns | integer | The number of columns to be in the table. | false | 2 | false |

-Notice that the # (hashtag) sign is used.
-We must place # before and after any Variables referenced inside Tables and Repeaters.
+The hash "#" symbol is used.
+You must place "#" before and after any Variable referenced inside Tables and Repeaters.

-The example above generates a table like this one (it will expand with as many rows as there are records):
+The example above generates a table like in the screenshot below.
+The table expands with as many rows as there are records:

-Use the Paragraph element if you would like to show/hide the entire section of the document.
+Use the "Paragraph" element if you want to show/hide the entire section of the document.

-In the example above, the Paragraph will only be shown if Opportunity.IsClosed field is false.
-Otherwise, it will be ignored.
+In the example above, the Paragraph is only shown if the "Opportunity.IsClosed" field is false.
+Otherwise, it is hidden.

 If you want to hide the last paragraph in the template, make sure that it ends with an empty row.
 Otherwise, it could throw an error when generating the document.

-This element allows you to render an image from the specified URL or use base64 data.
+This element allows you to render an image from the specified URL or base64 data.

 ---|---|---|---|---|---|